 50+ Activities for Kids, Families and Other Fun-Loving Folks

-Some are geared toward younger kids, some toward teenagers and others could be of interest to anyone, young or old.
+Some ideas are geared toward younger kids, some toward teenagers, and others could interest anyone, young or old.

 Museums